 Through the Industry Engagement Program (IEP), strategic outreach efforts are targeting companies and other institutions without any prior JGI collaborations.
-To jumpstart the activities of the IEP, JGI has formed a Business Development Team consisting of Director Mouncey, User Program Deputy Susannah Tringe, Project Management Office lead Tootie Tatum, Senior Manager of Communications & Outreach David Gilbert, and will draw the expertise of Genomics Technologies Deputy Len Pennacchio, as needed.
+To jumpstart the activities of the IEP, JGI has formed a Business Development Team consisting of Director Nigel Mouncey, User Program Deputy Susannah Tringe, Project Management Office lead Tootie Tatum, Senior Manager of Communications & Outreach David Gilbert, and will draw the expertise of Genomics Technologies Deputy Len Pennacchio, as needed.
 The IEP will enable industry engagement through three primary routes: the Community Science Program call as well as less-explored mechanisms of Strategic Partnership Projects (SPP) and Cooperative Research and Development Agreements (CRADA), see below.
 The Business Development Team works closely with Berkeley Lab’s Innovation and Partnerships Office to facilitate these new interactions.
+To set up a call or meeting to discuss partnering opportunities, contact Tootie Tatum.

 Strategic Partnership Projects (SPPs)